Jesus loves you

 Phone: (330) 722-1015

-Bible Study will reconvene in the spring We meet on Mondays at 10:30 AM in Fellowship Hall.
+Bible Study will reconvene later on in the spring after the pandemic restrictions are lifted.
+We meet on Mondays at 10:30 AM in Fellowship Hall.
 All are welcome.

-Regularly scheduled meetings will resume when the 'Stay at Home' order is lifted.
+Regularly scheduled meetings will also resume when the 'Stay at Home' order is lifted.

 I will be posting daily devotions from Psalms in this section.
 Though each day will be a new posting, I will keep the previous two days visible, in case you want to refer back to them.